ham2anv/rpg-tables/README.md

 - `compact`: Boolean.
 If true, will omit the Roll column and show only the Results.
 Default: false.
 - `roll`: A string indicating the dice to use when manually rolling the table.
   Included in parenthesis in the head of the Roll column.
+No effect if combined with `compact`.

 ## \<rpg-table-entry\>
 The `<rpg-table-entry>` element defines an entry in the random table.
 It can include any flow content as children.
-It takes one optional attribute:
+It takes two optional attributes:

+- `roll`: A string defining the range of rolls that produce the result.
+Should be used for all entries or none, and should accompany `weight`.
+Parent table should also use `roll` to indicate the dice used.
 - `weight`: An integer defining how heavily the entry should be weighted in the random selection.
 Default: 1.